7 PPC KPIs You Should Be Tracking & Monitoring

 Now, the average conversion rate in Google Ads is 3.75%.
 The highest one belongs to dating and personal services, while advocacy groups have the lowest CPA that sits below 2%.

-This PPC metric indicates the success of your PPC campaigns and tells you whether they’re profitable or not.
-According to Google, the average cost per action is the price you pay for each customer you acquire via your ad.
+Also known as Cost per Action, This PPC metric indicates the success of your PPC campaigns and tells you whether they’re cost-effective or not.
+According to Google, the average cost per action is the price you pay for your to acquire a new customer via your ad.
+It is in other words, your customer acquisition cost.

 And, they measure it based on your quality score.